reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 ## Day 12: Error Handling
 Master error handling in JavaScript by using try-catch blocks, creating custom error objects, and working with the finally block.
 Learn to handle errors in promises and async/await functions gracefully.
 Practice fetching data from APIs and managing errors effectively to ensure robust and reliable code.

+## Day 13: Modules

+Explore the power of JavaScript modules by creating and exporting your own, using named and default exports, and importing entire modules.
+Learn to leverage third-party modules like Lodash and Axios to simplify tasks such as array operations and HTTP requests.
+Practice module bundling with tools like Webpack to optimize your codebase for production.